jasonreece/css-burrito/README.md

 This will only need to be done once.

-After that,  navigate to the modules folder in any project that has a ```burrito.sh``` file.
+After that,  navigate to the stylesheets directory in any project that has a ```burrito.sh``` file.

 ```
-cd path/to/project/stylesheets/modules
+cd path/to/project/stylesheets/
 ```

 From here, in the command line, you can type: